 In 2003, I re-realized Boesmans’ work entirely for a single computer, and two microphones.
 With the help of MAX creator and now Pure Data author, Miller Puckette, Daydreams was performed again after many years.
-My version of Daydreams was built in MAX/MSP 3.8 and most likely is now once again obsolete.
+My version of Daydreams was built in MAX/MSP 3.8 and is now once again obsolete.

 Do I plan to make another version?
-Perhaps, but the amount of time and money it would take to either update the MAX/MSP patch or to port it to Pure Data is most likely too much.
+Yes, but the amount of time and money it would take to either update the MAX/MSP patch or to port it to Pure Data is most likely too much.

 This is more a lesson on the ephemerality of digital technology.
 We often think that digital tech solves our problems, but in many cases they create more.

-Philippe Boesmans seemed pleased:
+Philippe Boesmans seemed pleased he said:

 “I think your performance of “Daydreams” is absolutely magnificent.
 I have listened to it very often and have been rediscovering my piece.
 Such virtuosity!
 Such feeling for color and dynamics!
 Even when the marimba plays by itself, one gets the impression three are playing.
 The electronics are very well done.”
 (Boesmans, 2004)